AR banner

 Date: 11th May 1945 (Friday)

-Type: Wellingron X
+Type: Wellington X

 Serial: NC713

-Base: RAF Bitteswell.
+Base: RAF Bitteswell, Leicestershire

 Location: Bitteswell, Leicestershire

-Pilot: W/O. Frederick William Duck (Freddie) 591136 RAF Age 24.
+Pilot: WO.
+Frederick William 'Freddie' Duck 591136 RAF Age 24.
 Killed

-Nav: W/O. Norman William Wynn 1194206 RAFVR Age 32.
+Nav: WO.
+Norman William Wynn 1194206 RAFVR Age 32.
 Killed

-W/Op/Air/Gnr: W/O. Joseph Donald Ormesher 1070646 RAFVR Age ?
+WOp/Air Gnr: WO.
+Joseph Donald Ormesher 1070646 RAFVR Age 29.
 Killed

 REASON FOR LOSS:

-105 Operational Training Unit formed in order to retrain crews for Transport Command.
+105 (Transport) Operational Training Unit was formed in order to retrain crews for Transport Command.
 The unit used mainly Wellington aircraft and with the obvious reduced crew members.
 Dakota's were more widely used later on to replace the ageing Wellingtons.
 Even after the end of the war in Europe there was still a need for crew training, as there was the Japanese war still outstanding, for which the RAF were planning to take a direct part.

 The Wellington then dived into the ground before he could recover the aircraft and was totally burnt out.
 The aircraft came down 3 miles South East of the airfield.